amv/gapier/README.md

 gapier
 ======

-HTTP server which gives you an API to add and update rows on Google spreadsheet documents easily.
+Google App Engine deployable HTTP server which gives you an API to add, update and trim rows on Google spreadsheets easily.

 PLEASE NOTE THAT THIS IS NOT YET DONE.
 THE DOCUMENTATION IS HERE JUST TO ACT AS A SPEC.

-# Example
+# Example usage

-Install gapier to your local machine:

-    npm install gapier

-Once the server is running, it needs to be set up.
-Follow the instructions on the setup page.
-You can also use a fancier browser if you wish :)
+Once the server is running on GAE, it guides you on how to set it up.
+Just follow the instructions and set up a worksheet token for the following steps:

-    lynx -accept_all_cookies 'http://localhost:8091/setup'
+    lynx -accept_all_cookies 'http://localhost:8091/'

 Once gapier is set up, this would look up the row which has the current machines hostname in it's "Hostname" column and update that rows "Disk usage" column.

     curl 'http://localhost:8091/update_row' \
-        --data-urlencode 'sheet=GOOGLE_WORKSHEET_ID' \
+        --data-urlencode 'worksheet_token=WORKSHEET_TOKEN' \
         --data-urlencode 'match_columns=Hostname'
         --data-urlencode 'match_values='$(hostname) \
         --data-urlencode 'set_columns=Disk usage' \
         --data-urlencode 'set_values='$(df|grep '/$'|sed -E 's/.* ([0-9]+%) .*/\1/')

 This would look up a row using two columns and set two values.
-It would also add the row if it could not be found.
+It would also add the row with both match and set values if it could not be found.

     curl 'http://localhost:8091/add_or_update_row' \
-        --data-urlencode 'sheet=GOOGLE_WORKSHEET_ID' \
+        --data-urlencode 'worksheet_token=WORKSHEET_TOKEN' \
         --data-urlencode 'match_columns=Hostname,Mount point'
         --data-urlencode 'match_values=testhost.github.com,/mnt/disk' \
         --data-urlencode 'set_columns=Disk usage, FS type' \